 Awareness Leads to Change

 I’d been using disposable razors for around 30 years before I realised they were a pollution problem.
 I’d replace my disposable razor about every two weeks.
 Over 30 years that came to an astounding 780 razors!
 For just one person.
 I shudder to think how much money I’ve wasted.

 With awareness, I started looking to purchase a stainless steel reusable safety razor.
 The problem was I couldn’t find any for sale.
 I searched at Woolworths, Coles, Priceline, Chemist Warehouse and barber shops.
 Every shop assistant with whom I queried if they sold reusable stainless steel safety razors looked at me like I was a weirdo.
 I didn’t give up, I asked on Facebook seeking a wider audience of advice.

-I started to look online for a reusable razor and hesitated when I saw the price as they were around $40.
+I started to look online for a reusable razor and hesitated when I saw the price as they were around $40 – $50.
 In hindsight, I don’t know why I was worried about the cost considering how much money I’d already spent on disposable razors over the past 30 years.
-With care, reusable stainless steel safety razors last a lifetime so $40 really was a bargain.
+With care, reusable stainless steel safety razors last a lifetime so the aforementioned really was a bargain.

 Reusable Stainless Steel Safety Razors

-After a lot of searching I ended up buying online a reusable stainless steel safety razor with pink chrome plating on the handle from Biome.
+After a lot of searching I ended up buying online a reusable black stainless steel safety razor – which looks tough!

 I was so excited when it arrived in the mail.
 But not excited enough to actually use it.
 Now I had a reusable razor, I was too scared to use it!

-The razor came with a pack of blades.
+I made sure to order a pack of blades when purchasing the razor.
 Those things are sharp and I was worried about hurting myself when shaving.
 Admittedly, this was my first experience with a reusable razor and I didn’t even know how to put the razor blade in.
 In my defence, my generation didn’t use reusable razors – such is the grasp of consumerism that we have grown up in.